The X-Factor To Film & TV Pitch Decks

 A pitch deck is your first impression for your film or TV idea.

-In my experience, it's the most important creative material to master.
+It's the most important creative material to master.

 Your marketability is the potential appeal of your project such as the cast, genre, story, and target audience.